 5. Maintain Brand Consistency

 A good way for your brand to stay consistent with social media is by using your brand’s specific voice.
-Once you determine your brand voice, you can use that voice across platforms, creating a personality that your audience will recognize and identify with.
+Once you determine your brand voice, you can use that voice across platforms, creating a personality that your audience will recognise and identify with.

 You need to know what your brand stands for and reflect that in every post on social media.
 Keeping your mission, vision, and values in mind when selecting your voice and the content of your posts can help create the balance and consistency needed to market well on social media.

-Ensure that your website address, emails, blog post and social media accounts all branded.
+Ensure your website address, emails, blog post and social media accounts are all branded.
 Maintaining brand consistency will make you look more professional and help your customers identify you from your competitors.Have you considered creating a separate account on social media dedicated to providing support and customer service to customers?
 Click To Tweet

 These are a few social media marketing tips that can help your business stand out from the crowd.